Where to picnic in PEC

 There are also two picnic pavilions at Wellington Rotary Public Beach, offering a sweet view of the water, or grab a spot on the sand for a beach picnic.
 (During the busy summer months, follow The County on Twitter or Facebook for updates on beach capacity and closures.)

 What to eat: The County Picnic has your classic picnic ready to go, all packed up in an insulated bag no less.
 Pick up pizza pie – or actual savory or sweet pie – at the east end of town, at Rock n Rogers or My Pies, respectively.
-Stay healthy with vegan-friendly grub from the Good Place.
+Stay healthy with vegan-friendly grub from the Good Place or a pressed panini and good-for-your-gut juice at Hello Bonjour.
 Grab a burger or a wood-fired pizza from Midtown Brewing Company, or Asian-inspired eats from Idle Wild.
 Enid Grace serves up all kinds of sweets and savouries, and next door, find vegetarian-friendly sandwiches at Lemons.
 At the west end of town, find Chinese and Vietnamese at Saigon, diner takeaway at Orchard Drive Dari-Bar & Grill or find doughnuts across the street at the Lakeshore Farms Market.

 Head to Karlo Estates with your basket, then pick up a glass of vino and one of seven (SEVEN!) of their picnic boxes which are made from scratch with local, whole ingredients.
 Head to the dry stone bridge, a heavenly spot in the vineyard where there’s room for picnic blankets and plenty of picnic tables as well.
 Accessible from the Millennium Trail.

 What to eat: There are lots of wineries offering lunch options – with a heavy emphasis on pizza.
 Or hit up Chef Jamie Kennedy’s new fry stop, at his farm on Station Road at Loyalist Parkway.
 Or stop in at Loch Mor Cider Company for a takeaway ploughman’s lunch.
 Consisting of bread, charcuterie, cheese and pickles, it’s as hearty as the name suggests.
 You can also find Flossie’s amazing sandwiches at Carson’s Garden + Market.